Inmates Decorate Governor’s Mansion For The Holidays

 DOC officials take steps to ensure public safety and security during trips to the mansion.
 Trained correctional officers and a class instructor accompany inmates at all times, and security officers at the governor’s mansion are notified of the inmates’ visit.

 DOC officials acknowledge being able to take a trip to decorate the mansion is a privilege and inmates must meet a strict set of requirements to be eligible.
 Inmates must be infraction free for at least a year, have a minimum-security custody level and have fewer than four years left on their sentence.
-Additionally they must have earned a GED, be enrolled in the floriculture or horticulture program and not have any connections to known gang members or crime victims in the community.
+Additionally they must have earned a high school equivalency certification, GED®, be enrolled in the floriculture or horticulture program and not have any connections to known gang members or crime victims in the community.